hdbeukel/james/james/james-core/README.md

 5. Metropolis search
 6. Parallel tempering

-In addition, some specific subset sampling algorithms are available, as well as exhaustive search, which is of course only feasible for problems with a reasonably small, finite search space.
+In addition, a greedy subset sampling heuristic is available (LR subset search) as well as exhaustive search, which is of course only feasible for problems with a reasonably small search space.

 Status
 ======